 If you do not perform satisfactorily on the oral exam, or the board has unresolved questions, they may ask you to complete a situational exam.
 This could take the form of a live demonstration or CD, DVD, or other technology-assisted demonstration.
 The board reserves the right to request other documentation in the event of unresolved questions.

 LPC Supervised Practice Requirements

 If you have education at the master's level, you will work under supervision for three years.
 An additional 30 semester hours of graduate work can reduce your experience mandate to two years.
 A total of 60 semester hours of counseling coursework beyond the master's level can reduce it to one year.

 Another option for reducing the supervision requirement is taking and passing the NCMHCE.
-One year of supervised work experience is the minimum for any candidate, however, regardless of experience.
+One year of supervised work experience is the minimum for any candidate, regardless of experience.

 The board considers 1,000 client contact hours to be a year and divides the total time into phases accordingly.
 Supervision requirements will depend on your current phase.
 The amount of supervision you will require depends on what phase you are in.
-You will automatically begin in Phase I, whatever your educational level.
-(Credit by examination is not an option until after you’ve finished Phase II.)
+You will automatically begin in phase I, whatever your educational level.
+Credit by examination is not an option until after you’ve finished phase II.

 You will need to have a supervision plan in place before seeing clients.
 You will also need to notify the board of proposed changes in supervision.
 Supervision reports should be filed every six months.

 Normally the standard 3,000 hours of supervision takes place over three years, but this can be extended.
 You are expected to complete all supervised practice requirements within six years.
 If there are extenuating circumstances that prevent you from doing so, you will need to document these to the board.
 It will be at the board's discretion whether you can have an extension.

 Out of State Candidates - LPC Requirements

 As an out-of-state applicant, you will be expected to meet substantially similar requirements.